ljw1004/vbspec/attributes.md

 ### Attribute Arguments

-Arguments to an attribute may take two forms: positional arguments and instance variable/property initializers.
+Arguments to an attribute may take two forms: *positional arguments* and *instance variable/property initializers*.
 Any positional arguments to the attribute must precede the instance variable/property initializers.
 A positional argument consists of a constant expression, a one-dimensional array-creation expression or a `GetType` expression.
 An instance variable/property initializer consists of an identifier, which can match keywords, followed by a colon and equal sign, and terminated by a constant expression or a `GetType` expression.

 Given an attribute with attribute class `T`, positional argument list `P`, and instance variable/property initializer list `N`, these steps determine whether the arguments are valid:

-Follow the compile-time processing steps for compiling an expression of the form `New T(P)`.
+1. Follow the compile-time processing steps for compiling an expression of the form `New T(P)`.
 This either results in a compile-time error or determines a constructor on `T` that is most applicable to the argument list.

-If the constructor determined in step 1 has parameters that are not attribute types or is inaccessible at the declaration site, a compile-time error occurs.
+2. If the constructor determined in step 1 has parameters that are not attribute types or is inaccessible at the declaration site, a compile-time error occurs.

-For each instance variable/property initializer `Arg` in `N`:

-Let `Name` be the identifier of the instance variable/property initializer `Arg`.

-`Name` must identify a non-`Shared`, writeable, `Public` instance variable or parameterless property on `T` whose type is an attribute type.
+3. For each instance variable/property initializer `Arg` in `N`, let `Name` be the identifier of the instance variable/property initializer `Arg`. `Name` must identify a non-`Shared`, writeable, `Public` instance variable or parameterless property on `T` whose type is an attribute type.
 If `T` has no such instance variable or property, a compile-time error occurs.

 For example: